databio/unitar_resources_demo/README.md

 # Unitar resources demo

 Unitar allows you to load targets from external projects.
 This is useful for sharing targets across projects.
 One specific use case is if you have some general-purpose data resources that you use frequently in many projects.
 Using unitar, you can create a single "resources" project, and then use those resources repeatedly.
-This repository provides a demo for this kind of resources project
+This repository provides a demo for this kind of resources project.

 ## Unitar target factor for csv targets